Unity-Technologies/com.unity.netcode.gameobjects/README.md

 * ProtocolVersion to allow making different versions not talk to each other. (done)
 * NetworkedBehaviours does not have to be on the root, it's simply just a class that implements the send methods etc. (done)
 * Multiple messages processed every frame with the ability to specify a maximum to prevent freezes in the normal game logic (done)
+* Passthrough messages (check the wiki for details)

 That's all I can think of right now.
 But there is more to come, especially if people show intrest in the project.